artemis-sbs/sbs_utils/sphinx/spaceobject.rst

 Space Object
 ==================

-All object (ships, stations, asteroids, etc) are space object in the Artemis Cosmos simulation.
+All objects (ships, stations, asteroids, etc) are space objects in the Artemis Cosmos simulation.

-SBS Utils library has the :py:class:`~sbs_utils.spaceobject.SpaceObject` class to wrap things related to space objects easier to code.
+The SBS Utils library has the :py:class:`~sbs_utils.spaceobject.SpaceObject` class to wrap things related to space objects easier to code.

 Additionally, there are Mixin classes for spawning Space Objects.